 - Where can I find states with no income tax?

 - Would you benefit from living in an income tax-free state?

 - How do I establish residency in a state with no income tax?

 - How do states with no income tax get revenue?

 - How much does no state income tax really save you?

-Of the fifty states in the U.S., these are the following seven states with no income tax.
+There are currently eight states with no income tax, along with one other that doesn’t tax wages.
+Of the fifty states in the U.S., these are the states with no income tax:

 - South Dakota

-Additionally, New Hampshire and Tennessee don’t tax wages.
-They only tax income that comes from interest or dividends.
+Additionally, New Hampshire doesn’t tax wages.
+It only taxes income that comes from interest or dividends.

-Except for Alaska, income tax-free states impose higher taxes on goods and services to make up for the fact that they don’t tax income.
+Most income tax-free states tend to impose higher taxes on goods, services or property to make up for the fact that they don’t tax income.